DiegoEme/myContactsApp/step-by-step-guide.md

         - Repeat above steps(lazy loading) for contactsRouting
         - Take into account that adding and editing a contact requires the same component
         - Make use of the Home component, as this would be the parent route in the contacts-routing module.
 Remember to add <router-outlet> to this component in order to se its children components when navigating to their routes.
 Coult this be the navbar????
-3. In this step we will be working in the material module, where you hace be sure to export all the modules contained here
+3. In this step we will be working in the material module, where you have to be sure to export all the modules contained here
     - Install angular flex layout npm i @angular/flex-layout @angular/cdk and import in contacts module (flex layout will be used only here)
     - Import all the components from angular material in the material module and also import the material module into the contacts module (or the module where the components will be used)
     - Create json server and db.json and run it with json-server --watch db.json